OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Dual Down Pin` - The GPIO pin used for the secondary Down direction.
 * `Dual Left Pin` - The GPIO pin used for the secondary Left direction.
 * `Dual Right Pin` - The GPIO pin used for the secondary Right direction.
 * `Dual D-Pad Mode` - Choose if this should act as an additional instance of the D-Pad or as the Left or Right stick.
+Values are:
+`D-PAD` for D-PAd mode.
+`Left Analog` for Left Analog stick mode.
+`Right Analog` for Right Analog stick mode.
 * `Combination Mode` - Choose how these inputs should be combined.
+Values are:
+`Mixed` - Combines both the Gamepad input and Dual Directional and allows for all 3 SOCD modes.
+`Gamepad` - Gamepad always takes over when pressed, otherwise Gamepad and Dual act independently.
+`Dual Directional` - Dual always takes over when pressed, otherwise Gamepad and Dual act indepedently.
+`None` - Gamepad input and dual directional act independently of each other.

 Buzzer Speaker